nexus-devs/docker/README.md

 <br>

-## Deploying the Nexus-Stats stack
+## Deploying the NexusHub stack
 With Docker installed, we can now build the required docker images and deploy them to [Docker Swarm](https://docs.docker.com/engine/swarm/key-concepts/).

-**IMPORTANT**: You probably won't need this unless you're debugging stuff, so make sure to follow the [Quickstart Tutorial](https://github.com/nexus-devs/nexus-stats#quickstart) from the Nexus-Stats repo instead.
+**IMPORTANT**: You probably won't need this unless you're debugging stuff, so make sure to follow the [Quickstart Tutorial](https://github.com/nexus-devs/nexus-stats#quickstart) from the NexusHub repo instead.

 <br>